 Quality is best achieved by having the best fit translator work on the translation project and then by having another pair of trained eyes look over the translation and make necessary edits.
 When translations are rushed to the first available and lowest bid offer and when the review is short-circuited, how can quality be maintained?
 It is like depending on any person in your company who’s available to write your urgent marketing copy and then releasing it to print right after he or she is done writing it!
 The cost of bad translation can add up to much more.

 Translation services also often depend on a two-way communication channel between the translation team members and the author or end user.
-Queries about the source and the correct terminology to be used have to be answered before the final product is delivered.
+Queries about the source and the correct terminology to be used have to be pinned and answered before the final product is delivered.
 This requires diligence and time.
 Not providing the time or the access to the people that can clarify content is like asking your PR agency to come up with a new brand for your company without access to your marketing group or clients.